The Treachery of Images in the Digital Sovereignty Debate

-Are there more treacheries in the images?
-The functioning of the Internet is often described with the so-called Open Systems Interconnection model.
+Are there more paradoxes?
+The functioning of the Internet is often described with the so-called Open Systems Interconnection (OSI) model (see, e.g., \citealt{KuroseRoss08}).
 Although it has never entirely accurately described the reality, it is a useful analytical framework akin to the concept of ideal types in social sciences.
 The model has seven layers; the lower a layer is located, the more low-level the technical details.
 As said, much of the action visible to end-users occurs at the seventh layer, at the application layer.
 It is also this layer through which individuals express their digital self-sovereignties.
 But it is the third layer, the network layer, that is fundamental to the functioning of the Internet.
 Regarding this layer, some have recently expressed fears that changes, such as regulation, at the application layer will spill over to the network layer, or that new protocols will be rolled out for this layer, potentially causing unintended changes and fragmentation~\citep{Ohara20, Mueller20a}.
 While such fears---rational or irrational as they may be---reflect the critical side in the digital sovereignty debate, there should be no reason to shy away from also acknowledging the current problems, such as well-known issues with routing~\citep{Hesselman20, Testart19}.
 To some degree, conceptual shrinking is present; the debate is directed toward narrow technical topics.

-In the big picture, in contrast, it is increasingly difficult to separate different layers due to the East India Companies who provide everything from fiber to applications.
+In the big picture, in contrast---and besides the mass surveillance programs supposedly operating already at the network layer or below, it is increasingly difficult to separate different layers due to the East India Companies who provide everything from fiber to applications.
 Centralization follows~\citep[cf.][]{Moura20}.
-In addition to their technical strong-arm over sovereignty, they also control and govern, without the rule of law, the rights and freedoms, and, thus, individuals' self-sovereignties, which provide the popular sovereignties, which transform to national (territorial) sovereignties.
+By implication, it is not clear whether the OSI model is applicable for the digital sovereignty debate.
+In addition to companies' technical strong-arm over sovereignty, they also control and govern, without the rule of law, the rights and freedoms, and, thus, individuals' self-sovereignties, which provide the popular sovereignties, which transform to national (territorial) sovereignties.